mlange-42/yarner/README.md

 }
 ```

-But this would not actually invoke any macros:
+But this would not invoke the macro named within the `if()` as the macro sequences do not start and
+end the line:

 ```rs
 fn main() {